Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ## 5. Other Nonfunctional Requirements

 ### 5.1 Performance Requirements
-The software's win calculation time should be less than 5 seconds on any hardware
+The software's win calculation time should be less than 5 seconds on any hardware.
+Ideally this calculation will\
+take nowhere near this long however it is dependant on the number of piece types added to the game.

 ### 5.2 Safety Requirements